Dynamics of finite inhomogeneous particle systems with exclusion interaction: Representation as a Jackson network

 \begin{proposition} Let $N \in \N$ and suppose that~\eqref{ass:fill-empty} holds.
 The evolution of the process $\eta = (\eta_{i})_{i \in [N]}$ can be described by an open Jackson network in which every queue can be filled and drained, with $\eta_i(t)$ being the number of customers at queue $i \in [N]$ at time~$t\in\RP$.
 The exogenous arrival rates $\lambda$ are given by~\eqref{eq:lambda-def}, service rates $\mu$ are given by~\eqref{eq:mu-def}, and routing matrix $P$ is given by~\eqref{eq:P-def}. \end{proposition}

+\begin{remark} We believe that Proposition~\ref{prop:Jackson-representation} is known, but we could not find the statement explicitly in the literature, and are not confident of an attribution.
+For simple exclusion with homogeneous jump rates one can find the result expressed by Kipnis~\cite[pp.~398--9]{kipnis}.
+Spitzer~\cite[pp.~280--1]{spitzer} shows that the gaps of empty sites in exclusion process viewed from a tagged particle have a product-geometric stationary distribution, but queues are not mentioned; the closest we have been able to find in~\cite{spitzer} to an identification of exclusion and Jackson dynamics (rather than just stationary distributions) is Spitzer's report of an observation by Kesten~\cite[p.~281]{spitzer} that Poisson streams can be identified in exclusion processes. \end{remark}

-The Jackson representation given by Proposition~\ref{prop:Jackson-representation} enables us to obtain the following result, which is, to a substantial degree, a translation to our context of a classical stability result for Jackson networks due to Goodman and Massey~\cite{GM84}.
+The Jackson representation given by Proposition~\ref{prop:Jackson-representation} enables us to obtain the following result, which is, to a substantial degree, a translation to our context of a classical result for Jackson networks due to Goodman and Massey~\cite{GM84}, which characterizes the stable subset $S$ of the queues in the network: when $S = [N]$ the network is stable, when $S= \emptyset$ it is unstable, and otherwise it is partially stable~(cf.~\cite{afsw}).

 \begin{proposition} Let $N \in \N$ and suppose that~\eqref{ass:fill-empty} holds.
 The general traffic equation~\eqref{eq:general-balance} has a unique solution, which we denote by $\nu = (\nu_i)_{i \in [N]}$.
 Write $\rho_i := \nu_i / \mu_i$ for all $i \in [N]$ and $S := \{ i \in [N] : \rho_i < 1 \}$.
 For every $z = (z_i)_{i \in S}$ with $z_i \in \ZP$, we have